 The Applicant's Response to Submissions (RtS) responded to issues raised by Council and agencies.
 Please refer to Section 6 of this Assessment report.

-Assessment issues
+Assessment Issues

-The Department has carefully considered the issues raised in submissions and the Applicant's response to these issues as discussed below.
+The Department has carefully considered the issues raised in submissions, particularly the views from Council, and the Applicant's response to these issues as discussed below.

 Building Form